Gnaag98/robot-competition-software/README.md

 **Tools->Reload Board Data** and wait a few seconds.
 4. upload and pray

-If praying didn't work you probably got a lovely error message including these two red message:
+If praying didn't work you might have gotten the lovely error message including these two red lines:

 > `dfu-util: No DFU capable USB device available`